«It was great when it all began.»

 «You've arrived on a very special night.»

 Now, at long last, the anitici.....pation is over!
-As the cult of Rocky Horror enters it's fourth decade, the Drafthouse's twenty-first century celebration of the daddy (and mommy) of interactive movies has incorporated new breakthroughs, elusive ingredients, and that...SPARK!, which will make the RHPS experience better than ever!
+As the cult of Rocky Horror enters its fourth decade, Alamo Drafthouse's 21st-century celebration of the daddy (and mommy) of interactive movies has incorporated new breakthroughs, elusive ingredients, and that...SPARK!, which will make the RHPS experience better than ever!

 With thrilling props, the most outrageous callbacks, boisterous singing along, and stimulating pre-show games, we want these events to be your ultimate ROCKY HORROR PICTURE SHOW – whether this is your 1st or 500th time.